 Do you have enough licenses?

-The internal system won't show if you don't have enough licenses – you must have enough licenses to cover all of the internal targets that have been added to the platform, even if you haven't scanned them yet.
+You must have enough licenses to cover all of the internal targets added to the platform, even if you haven't scanned them yet.
 (Unscanned external targets don't have any bearing on the license count).

 (For example: All licenses will be considered "in use" in the following scenario: